powerhousepro69/videoinfox/readme.md

 sudo chmod +x /usr/local/bin/videoinfox
 ```
 <br />

+#### NEW in v4.6.00 New Option in Settings: Default Directories to Playlist

 #### NEW in v4.5.00 -Playlist Find added to the home screen.
 Text search of all playlists.